 In the state of Ohio, you are guilty of committing assault if you knowingly cause harm, attempt to cause harm, or recklessly cause harm to someone or someone's unborn.
 A simple assault is usually a misdemeanor.
 However, if assault is committed against an officer, a firefighter, or a medical professional, it is considered to be a felony of the 4th degree.

 An aggravated assault is assault committed with passion or great rage as a driver.
 Aggravated assault, as compared to assault, involves serious injuries on the part of the victim.
 If you are accused of committing aggravated assault, you will be charged with a 3rd degree or a 4th degree felony, depending on the details of your case.
 7

 Violent Crimes – Murder, Rape, Robbery (and Non-Negligent Manslaughter)

 Rape: Generally, if you engage in sexual conduct with another person by force or by threat of force, then you are guilty of rape.
-It is already considered to be rape if the act is carried out with a person who is less than 13 years of age in the state of Ohio.
-Depending on the case, rape may be charged with a 5th degree felony, a 4th degree felony or a 1st degree felony.
+In Ohio, it is considered rape if the act involves a person who is under 13 years of age.
+Depending on the case, rape may be charged with a 5th degree felony, a 4th degree felony, or a 1st degree felony.
 9

 Robbery: By Ohio law, if in an attempt to commit a theft or while getting away after committing a theft, you happen to have a deadly weapon on you, or if you threaten to harm a person, or if you harm a person, you are considered to be guilty of robbery.
 Robbery is generally treated as a felony of the 3rd degree or 2nd degree, depending on the case.
 10